tarantool/doc/doc/enterprise/audit_log.rst

 ..  _enterprise_audit_module:

 Audit module
 ============

+**Example on GitHub**: `audit_log <https://github.com/tarantool/doc/tree/latest/doc/code_snippets/snippets/config/instances.enabled/audit_log>`_

 The audit module available in Tarantool Enterprise Edition writes messages that record Tarantool events in plain text, CSV, or JSON format.
+Each :ref:`event <audit-log-events-types>` is an action related to authorization and authentication, data manipulation, administrator activity, or system events.

-It provides detailed reports of security-related activities and helps you find and fix breaches to protect your business.
+The module provides detailed reports of these activities and helps you find and fix breaches to protect your business.
 For example, you can see who created a new user and when.